Lanceback/Lanceback/README.md

 A ROBOT(!) officially named the Electronic Reconnaissance Ground Vehicle Version One (ERGVVO, Recon-Grnd-Vhcl-1, whatever else works).
 Unofficially... well I have a really cool name for it that is hilariously 80's sci-fi and also perfectly fitting.
 If you want to know what it is, ask nicely.
+I've been having fun adding circuits to it, tweaking the code a bit, and generally having fun with the idea making a robot in the first place.
+I just need like... a couple million more and I can take over- I mean protect the world!

 I'm pretty good at python, HTML, javascript, CSS, gdscript and bash.
 I'm ok at GO, and am just barely capable with C and perl.